hbcbh1999/small-workflows/readme.md

 - [Dash](http://kapeli.com/dash) is a wonderful documentation tool for macOS.
 It allows you to create profiles to scope your global searches.
 	- It also provides you to set custom URLs to switch between these profiles.
 - So I made a workflow to switch between different profiles.
 Here is how it looks :
-- You can customise the Dash profile keyword triggers in profile settings here :
+- You can customise the Dash profile keyword triggers in profile settings here:

 <img src="https://i.imgur.com/yGvrOwE.png" width="400" alt="img">